prophetrand/project-1-03/README.md

 Last.fm is an online music service that allows users to track and share their listening history.

-Last.fm consolidates their user data to examine broad popularity trends that we can access through their API.
+Last.fm consolidates their user data to examine broad popularity trends that we can access through their [API](https://www.last.fm/api).

 We wanted to harness this data in combination with Google Maps in a practical way we had not seen before.

+This was accomplished with [Jquery](https://api.jquery.com/), 3 APIs, and a [CSS grid system](https://get.foundation/sites/docs/installation.html).

 Feature Break Down: